stepan-mitkin/drakon.tech.desktop/README.md

 ![DrakonTech screenshot: FizzBuzz algorithm](assets/drakontech-screenshot.png)

-DrakonTech is a flowchart editor that generates pseudocode for AI app prompts and source code in Clojure and JavaScript, utilizing the DRAKON standard from the aerospace industry.
+DrakonTech is a flowchart editor that generates pseudocode for AI app prompts and source code in Clojure and JavaScript.
+In other words, DrakonTech is a prompt-engineering tool and an IDE for JavaScript and Clojure.
+DrakonTech utilizes the DRAKON standard from the aerospace industry.
 DRAKON’s strict ergonomic rules ensure algorithms are easy to read, while DrakonTech streamlines flowchart creation and modification with minimal user input.

 ## About DrakonTech